 (b) Part 1 and Section 5.10, Section 8.6, Section 8.7, Section 8.8, Section 8.9, Section 8.10, and Section 8.11 apply to new and existing installations.

-(c) Section 8.1 applies to any installation for which an installation permit was received by the Department on or after the effective date of the 2011 amendments to this rule.

-(c) Delete subsection 1.1.4, Effective Date, without substitution.
+© Section 8.1 applies to any installation for which an installation permit was received by the Department on or after the effective date of the 2011 amendments to this rul©(c) Delete subsection 1.1.4, Effective Date, without substitution.

-(d) Delete Section 1.2, Purpose and Exceptions, in its entirety and substitute the following: 1.2 Keys.
+(d) Delete Section 1.2, Purpose and Exceptions, in its entirety and substitute the following: 1.2 1.1.4 Keys.
 All keys associated with the equipment described in Section 1.1 shall be placed in a heavy metal enclosure.
 All such keys shall be clearly identified.
-The enclosure shall be conspicuously located and identified by a sign stating "FOR EMERGENCY USE ONLY".
+The enclosure shall be conspicuously located and identified by a sign st“ting "FOR EMERGENCY US” ONLY".
 All such enclosures shall be equipped with a seven (7) pin cylindrical lock opened by a common key SI-2.
 Only responding fire department officers, the authority having jurisdiction, and the elevator contractor shall be permitted to retain keys for such enclosures.

-(e) Amend Section 1.3, Definitions, to read as follows:
+(e) (d) Amend Section 1.3, Definitions, to read as follows:

 (1) Add a definition to read as follows: NFPA 70 means the Indiana Electrical Code (675 IAC 17).